axuan25/kaa-docker/README.md

 <b>Docker build</b>

-1. Download Kaa's debian packages at: http://www.kaaproject.org/download-kaa/ and place them inside 'install/deb/'
+1. Download Kaa's debian package at: http://www.kaaproject.org/download-kaa/ and place it inside 'install/deb/'

 2. Build this image (build.sh for your convenience)